Leonidas I: Battle of Thermopylae

 Or if not that, then the bound of Lacedaemon must mourn a dead king, from Heracles' line.

 The might of bulls or lions will not restrain him with opposing strength; for he has the might of Zeus.

 I declare that he will not be restrained until he utterly tears apart one of these.

-In August 480 BC, Leonidas marched out of Sparta to meet Xerxes' army at Thermopylae with a small force of 1,200 men (900 helots and 300 Spartan hoplites), where he was joined by forces from other Greek city-states, who put themselves under his command to form an army of 7,000 strong.
+In August 480 BC, Leonidas marched out of Sparta to meet Xerxes's army at Thermopylae with a small force of 1,200 men (900 helots and 300 Spartan hoplites), where he was joined by forces from other Greek city-states, who put themselves under his command to form an army of 7,000 strong.
 There are various theories on why Leonidas was accompanied by such a small force of hoplites.
 According to Herodotus, "the Spartans sent the men with Leonidas on ahead so that the rest of the allies would see them and march with no fear of defeat, instead of siding with the Persians like the others if they learned that the Spartans were delaying.
 After completing their festival, the Carneia, they left their garrison at Sparta and marched in full force towards Thermopylae.
 The rest of the allies planned to do likewise, for the Olympiad coincided with these events.
 They accordingly sent their advance guard, not expecting the war at Thermopylae to be decided so quickly."
 Many modern commentators are dissatisfied with this explanation and point to the fact that the Olympic Games were in progress or to impute internal dissent and intrigue.

 Whatever the reason Sparta's own contribution was just 300 Spartiates (accompanied by their attendants and probably perioikoi auxiliaries), the total force assembled for the defence of the pass of Thermopylae came to something between four and seven thousand Greeks.
 They faced a Persian army who had invaded from the north of Greece under Xerxes I. Herodotus stated that this army consisted of over two million men; modern scholars consider this to be an exaggeration and give estimates ranging from 70,000 to 300,000.

 Achaemenid king killing a Greek hoplite.
 Circa 500 BC–475 BC, at the time of Xerxes I. Metropolitan Museum of Art.